Crassula lactea Aiton

 Taylor's Parches, Tailor's Patch, Knysna Crassula

-Crassula lactea is a low, trailing succulent up to 12 inches (30 cm) tall and up to 2 feet (60 cm) wide, with obovate, mid-green leaves.
-They have a tapering tip and a wide base that clasps the stem.
-The younger leaves are marked along the margins of the upper surface by evenly spaced, small, white dots.
+Crassula lactea is a trailing succulent with mid-green leaves with a tapering tip and a wide base that clasps the stem.
+It grows up to 12 inches (30 cm) tall and up to 2 feet (60 cm) wide.
+The younger leaves are marked along the margins of the upper surface by small, white, evenly spaced dots.
 The flower clusters appear in winter on up to 4 inches (10 cm) long stems, rising above the foliage.
-The flowers are white, starlike and last several weeks on the plant.
+Flowers are white, star-shaped, and last several weeks on the plant.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.